LoyolaChicagoBooks/introcs-csharp/rst/intro.rst

       you can get the most detailed table of contents for a single chapter by clicking on a chapter title in the main table of contents or a chapter title in the Site drop-down menu in the banner.
+    * The web version shifts the behavior of the top banner depending  on screen resolution, so it adapts for anything from large monitors to small mobile devices.
+With a wide screen the banner stays at the top of your screen, and shows all the standard internal links and drop-down menus.
+On a narrower screen the banner is only at the top of each webpage, and scrolls off the screen; the only direct link is to the main table of contents, while the rest of the links of the wide version can be accessed via the icon at the right side of the banner.

 Her are further links that may be useful in our repository: